aiidateam/AEP/999_dependency_management/readme.md

   *Example: A package follows semantic versioning, but a new minor or patch release inadvertently introduces backwards incompatible changes.*

   2. If the new version is **considered incompatible, but tests pass** and there is no indication of undetected incompatibilities, the DM should
-      * update the requirements and
+      * update the installation dependencies and
       * recommend a **patch** release.

   *Example: A new version of numpy is released, tests pass, and there is no reason to suspect that there are undetected incompatibilities.*